-Finally, the Written Opinion approved by the EAC, together with the Report of the competent parliamentary committee, is sent by the President of the AR to the European institutions and the Government and made available on the IPEX website, along with the pronouncement by the other Parliaments of the European Union.
+Finally, the Opinion approved by the EAC, together with the Report of the competent parliamentary committee, is sent to the European institutions and the Government and made available on the IPEX website, along with the pronouncement by the other Parliaments of the European Union.

 In the event that the proposal under consideration is deemed to breach the principle of subsidiarity or has politically important implications for Portugal, the EAC may draw up a draft resolution for submission to the Plenary for discussion and approval.

-The process described above must be completed within eight weeks, as established in the provisions of the Treaty of Lisbon on the pronouncement by national Parliaments on the compliance of European draft legislative acts with the principle of subsidiarity.
-The scrutiny of the other European initiatives follows the same procedure, mutatis mutandis.
+The scrutiny of European initiatives described above must be completed within eight weeks, as established in the provisions of the Treaty of Lisbon whenever the pronouncement by national Parliaments on the compliance of draft legislative acts with the principle of subsidiarity is involved.

-It should also be mentioned that since the entry into force of Law no. 43/2006, of 25 August 2006, as amended by Law no. 21/2012, of 17 May 2012 and Law no. 18/2018 of 2 May 2018, of 17 May 2012, the AR has successfully implemented a methodology for the systematic monitoring of European initiatives, which has resulted in the scrutiny of a significant number of European initiatives and has generated important internal momentum involving the EAC and the standing parliamentary committees.
+It should also be mentioned that since the entry into force of Law no. 43/2006 of 25 August 2006, as amended by Law no. 21/2012 of 17 May 2012 and Law no. 18/2018 of 2 May 2018, the AR has successfully implemented a methodology for the systematic monitoring of European initiatives, which has generated important internal momentum involving the EAC and the standing parliamentary committees.